-In the following, we aim to understand the contribution of BK-SIC change to SPV change in more detail.
-This is challenging given a fully coupled climate system with several likely competing effects which might both reinforce or dilute the signal of interest.
-In this context, naive regression or correlation analyses have been questioned with respect to their causal interpretation as they exhibit several limitations (Blackport et al., 2019; Kretschmer et al., 2016).
+In the following we aim to understand the contribution of BK-SIC change to SPV change in more detail.
+This is challenging given a fully coupled climate system with several, likely competing effects which might both reinforce or dilute the signal of interest.
+In this context, naive regression or correlation analyses have been questioned with respect to their causal interpretation, as they exhibit several limitations (Blackport et al., 2019; Kretschmer et al., 2016).

-For example, common drivers can spuriously increase the regression strength or may even, if the influence is of the opposite sign, dilute the true relationship between two processes (Kretschmer et al., 2016).
-Further, the autocorrelation of a time series, which is characteristic of sub-seasonal Arctic sea ice concentrations or polar vortex strength, inflates the correlation strength, potentially suggesting a false link between two processes (Runge et al., 2014; McGraw and
+For example, common drivers can spuriously increase the regression strength or may even, if the influence is of opposite sign, dilute the true relationship between two processes (Kretschmer et al., 2016).
+Further, auto-correlation of a time-series, which is characteristic of sub-seasonal Arctic sea ice concentrations or polar vortex strength, inflates the correlation strength, potentially suggesting a false link between two processes (Runge et al., 2014).
+Thus, to estimate the influence of BK-SIC on SPV, one has to control for such factors.